cinneesol/Pynance/README.md

 #Current Features
-    New features will be built and released as soon as possible. v 0.1.0:
+    New features will be built and released as soon as possible. v 0.1.1:
+        -scraper for retrieving options data from www.investopedia.com

+    v 0.1.0:
         - cli for home budget analysis
         - scraper for company overviews from www.nasdaq.com